 - 17. The primary responsibility for the detection of fraud rests with management.
 Their role in the detection of fraud is an extension of their role in preventing fraudulent activity.
-The Chief Finance Officer is responsible for establishing a sound system of internal control designed to support the achievement of Causeway Coast & Glens Borough Council policies, aims and objectives and to manage the risks facing the organisation; this includes the risk of fraud. - 18.
+The Chief Financial Officer is responsible for establishing a sound system of internal control designed to support the achievement of Council policies, aims and objectives and to manage the risks facing the organisation; this includes the risk of fraud. - 18.
 Our audit is designed to provide reasonable assurance that the financial statements (as a whole) are free from material misstatement, whether caused by fraud or error.
 We are not responsible for preventing fraud or corruption, although our audit may serve to act as a deterrent. - 19.
-We are required to make inquiries of those charged with governance in respect of their oversight responsibility for: - Management's assessment of the risk that the financial statements may be materially misstated owing to fraud, including the nature, extent and frequency of such assessments;
+We are required to make inquiries of those charged with governance in respect of their oversight responsibility for: - Management's assessment of the risk that the financial statements may be materially misstated owing to fraud, including the nature, extent and frequency of such assessments; - Management's process for identifying and responding to the risks of fraud, including any specific risks of fraud that management has identified or that has been brought to its attention; - Management's communication to the Audit Committee (and others charged with governance) on its processes for identifying and responding to the risks of fraud;